node-js-tutorial/apue-js/01-UNIX-System-Overview.md

 So, the kernel become a program which is the small but core part of a operating system, with miracly complete control over everything in the system (Dftba, LOL).

+On most systems, kernel is one of the first programs loaded on start-up.
+It handles the rest of start-up as well as input/output requests from software, translating them into data-processing instructions for the CPU.
+It handles memory and peripherals like keyboards, monitors, printers, and speakers (open [wiki](https://en.wikipedia.org/wiki/Kernel_(operating_system)) for more).

 ```text
 ┌────────────────────────────┐
 |        Application         |